eevirgen/erk.github.io/_posts/2021-02-23-evolution-of-a-good-software-engineer.md

 ##### Deep Focus

 It takes deep work and focus to be able to see a complicated system or a story in terms of simple parts or to make them simple.
 As technology progresses, anyone who does not develop this skill will probably be left behind.
-Staying in deep focus amongst distractions like mobile notifications, funny youtube videos and whatsapp messages, will be the one of the most distinguishing soft skills in the years to come.
+Staying in deep focus amongst distractions like mobile notifications, funny YouTube videos and WhatsApp messages, will be the one of the most distinguishing soft skills in the years to come.

 ##### Soft Skills